 A new land, a new start

-That's how our Finnish founders felt about relocating to the new country.
+That’s how our Finnish founders felt about relocating to a new country.
 This same pioneering spirit is still alive today as new lives are forged at Finlandia University.

 Finlandia University was founded in 1896 as Suomi College, but its heritage extends hundreds of years before that.
-Finnish people developed the attitude of “sisu” or “persistence and determination” during the early years of their country’s formation.
+Finnish people developed the attitude of “sisu” (pronounced – see’-soo) or “persistence and determination” during the early years of their country’s formation.
 It is with this steadfast attitude that Suomi College was established.
-After years of hard labor in the Upper Peninsula mining and lumber camps, Finnish immigrants began to dream of a better life for their children and future Finnish- American generations.
+After years of hard labor in the Upper Peninsula mining and lumber camps, Finnish immigrants began to dream of a better life for their children and future Finnish-American generations.
 They found their answer in Suomi College.